 France fired the first major salvo this week.
 The government announced Tuesday it would replace Zoom and Microsoft Teams across its operations with Visio, a domestically developed video conferencing platform.
 French civil service minister David Amiel framed the move as essential to national security, not just preference.

 It's not just talk.
 The European Parliament voted January 22 to direct the European Commission to identify areas where the EU can reduce dependence on foreign providers.
 The vote revealed a startling statistic: the EU and its 27 member states rely on non-EU countries for more than 80% of digital products, services, and infrastructure.
-While the vote was non-binding, it signals where the political winds are blowing as the moves to bring critical technologies onto European soil.
+While the vote was non-binding, it signals where the political winds are blowing as the European Commission moves to bring critical technologies onto European soil.